Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 Geez

-Their chemistry just popped right off the screen
+Right off the screen

 I had

-A Simba and Nala toy
+A Cimbra and Nala toy

-Two plush animals
+Like two plush animals

 And they had magnets in their noses

-And you could stick their noses together
+And you could stick their noses

-Like they're kissed
+Together like they're kissed

-That was a toy for children.
+That was a toy for children

-It's weird.
+It's weird

-Make them kiss.
+Make them kiss

 Why?